 Armed with a DARPA grant, Professor June Medford in the Department of Biology and her team at Colorado State University’s Medford Lab are working on the project to genetically engineer plants that detect pollution then signal the discovery with changes to their foliage.
 The researchers expect to have viable plant sentries within the next four years.

-294 clicks in 165 w
+Research: 310 clicks in 271 w